 First, always scrub the pan religiously after use with nothing more harsh than very hot water and a plastic or bamboo bristle brush.
 The coating will not hold up if cleaned with soap.

-Secondly, extremely high temperatures may pop areas of the black carbon off.
+Secondly, extreme high temperatures may pop areas of the black carbon off.
 This happened recently to my favorite Lodge 12″ skillet after I made fajitas.
 When I first got the pan in 1996, I was over-zealous in how much cooking oil I applied to season it.
 Well, I’m paying for that mistake now.
 Several areas of the pan show blistering and there are two dime-sized spots where the carbon lifted completely off.
 Fortunately, cast-iron is also a lot more forgiving concerning maintenance.
 I simply took a small square of 600-grit wet/dry sandpaper to the spot and smoothed out the rough edge.
 The carbon was sanded down to bare metal in one spot where the divot was, but after re-seasoning just that area, it’s fine, and the area around it is smooth as glass.
 Try doing that with any other type of cookware!

 Ensure that bare metal is properly seasoned and you should be fine.
 Click here for more tips.

 Q: I recently got into gardening and tried growing tomato plants.
 They started out great but after a while the vines and leaves got black spots and withered.
 Eventually it overtook most of the plant.
 What did I do wrong?

 A: You are watering the plants from the top.
 Be sure to water them using a drip irrigation system at the base of the plant.
 Water splashing on the leaves and stems can form Septoria leaf spot which will eventually kill the plant if left unchecked.
 Other best-practices include testing your soil to make sure the pH is balanced and mounding compost up around the base of the plants.
 This will aid in strong growth and a productive harvest.